Homemade slow cooker apple butter made using applesauce.

 If not canning, allow apple butter to cool for a few hours, then place in clean jars and refrigerate.

-FAQs About Slow Cooker Apple Butter
+FAQ’s: Slow Cooker Apple Butter

 Yes, you can freeze apple butter.
 Store it in an airtight container or freezer bags, leaving some space for expansion, and it should keep for several months.